 - Testnet first.
 Harden your configuration using testnet before staking with real ETH on mainnet.

 - Simulate risk events.
 For each of the aspects within this document, simulate risk events and document your own risk mitigation plans.
 You can use the risk mitigation worksheet located at the end of this guide.

 - Proactively manage risk You can't completely eliminate risk, but you can minimize it by following the best practices within this guide.

 - If you’re not sure, ask.
-The Prysm Discord and r/ethstaker subreddit are full of people who genuinely enjoy helping out.
+The Prysm Discord server and r/ethstaker subreddit are full of people who genuinely enjoy helping out.

 The security of the Ethereum blockchain relies on a highly available network of validators.
 Ethereum's proof-of-stake implementation incentivizes validators to remain online.

 While it's possible to optimize your client instance architecture for high-availability and redundancy, we encourage validators to keep it simple.
 Complex validator architectures run the risk of accidentally engaging in slashable behavior.
 This can result in slashing , which is a far steeper price to pay than the occasional downtime penalty.